 The remaining 3% is the "communication grade".
 Every student starts out with the full 3%.
-Individual grades will be lowered if the student fails to follow the course contact policy, asks questions that are already answered in the syllabus, assignment text, online announcements, etc. The aim of this policy is to encourage students to pay attention to the communicated information, and to avoid heavy e-mail traffic, given the existing difficulties online teaching is liable to generate.
+Individual grades will be lowered if the student fails to follow the course contact policy, asks questions that are already answered in the syllabus, assignment text, online announcements, etc. The aim of this policy is to encourage students to pay attention to the communicated information, and to avoid heavy e-mail traffic, given the increase in online communication due to the pandemic.